Restrictions eased further, life limps backs to normal in J&K

 Barricades around the Clock Tower in Srinagar's city centre Lal Chowk were removed after 15 days, allowing the movement of people and traffic in the commercial hub, as restrictions eased in several localities while continuing in others.

-He said attendance and schools and government offices increased across Jammu and Kashmir.
+He said attendance in schools and government offices increased across Jammu and Kashmir.

 More landline phones were made operational on Tuesday.
 Over 73,000, out of total about 99,000, landlines phones were functional across Jammu and Kashmir, he said.